Skip to main content

 What Are the Ancillary Medications in a Protocol?

 A comprehensive testosterone optimization protocol extends beyond testosterone itself.
 It includes ancillary medications designed to maintain the delicate balance of the entire endocrine system and mitigate potential side effects.
-These components are vital for and efficacy.
+These components are vital for long-term safety and efficacy.
 Their inclusion reflects a systems-based approach to hormonal health, acknowledging that manipulating one part of the HPG axis has effects elsewhere.

 • Gonadorelin or HCG.
 When the body receives exogenous testosterone, its natural production via the HPG axis shuts down.
 Gonadorelin, a GnRH analogue, or Human Chorionic Gonadotropin (hCG), an LH analogue, is used to directly stimulate the testes.
 This preserves testicular function, size, and fertility, which are important considerations for many men on long-term therapy.
 Protocols often include twice-weekly subcutaneous injections.